Introduction to Marketing Cloud Training

 With the advent of technology and most importantly the cloud where storage, software, databases are spread across locations but connected on a virtual framework, it has become possible for organizations to integrate several activities such as sales, marketing communication, logistics, and transportation,

 1. Analyze your requirement for marketing cloud training

 If your business is primarily focused on promotional activities through traditional and electronic media, there is perhaps there is no point in investing in marketing cloud training at all.
 However, if the major marketing promotion is being done online and you don’t have any funds to invest in various solutions, the better option would be the cloud.

 It is important to analyze the volume of promotional messages that would be sent to consumers.
 It is also important to invest in technologies that can be integrated with the cloud later on.
-It is also possible to integrate traditional marketing efforts and online efforts together on marketing cloud.
-Just because other firms in the industry are moving into marketing cloud is not reason enough for your company to do so.
-More important, choosing the right vendor will go a long way in ensuring acceptance and adoption of cloud in your organization.
+It is also possible to integrate traditional marketing efforts and online efforts together on the marketing cloud.
+Just because other firms in the industry are moving into the marketing cloud is not reason enough for your company to do so.
+More important, choosing the right vendor will go a long way in ensuring acceptance and adoption of the cloud in your organization.

 2. Advocacy within organizations for adoption

 Industry surveys show that cloud services are sparingly or not used properly within organizations due to insufficient training or failure to brief employees on the migration to cloud systems.
 If there is insufficient or poor usage, it could lead to waste of expenditure and abandonment of the system.
 In some companies, managers are themselves not motivated enough to make adoption fast and successful among employees.

 It is better to select a vendor first based on the organizational requirements and tell the vendors to train the employees and establish communication channels with key players in the company.
 The vendors should be able to provide tutorials, email communication to educate the users on the features and solutions available with the cloud marketing products.
 Apart from email, vendors need to talk over the phone to discuss adoption obstacles.